 Current time for your import to be done is 48 hours as they are busy allegedly due to an influx of Etsy sellers defecting because of the price rises!

-So far so good, it’s pretty easy to do, everything is laid out nicely and clearly and there is a Facebook group (NuMonday Nation) for help, unfortunately this seems to be more of a place for people to try to sell their latest products, but I have had very prompt replies from Michael (NuMondays founder) to any queries on there so it seems to work.
+So far so good, it’s pretty easy to do, everything is laid out nicely and clearly and there is a Facebook group (NuMonday Nation) this seems to be more of a place for people to try to sell their latest products, but I have had very prompt replies from Michael (NuMondays founder) to any queries on there so it seems to work.

 That’s it for now, I’ll share the next instalment when my products have been uploaded.